Michael O. Chinda

-Michael Okechukwu Chinda is a Member of the House of Assembly representing the Obio-Akpor II assembly constituency in the Rivers State House of Assembly, Nigeria.
+Michael Okechukwu Chinda is a Nigerian politician, Estate Surveyor and Public Administrator.
+He was a Member of the House of Assembly representing the Obio-Akpor II assembly constituency in the Rivers State House of Assembly, Nigeria.
 He is a member of the Rivers State People's Democratic Party.
 He was first elected in 2011, and in a March 2016 election rerun was reelected to the Assembly.
+He was again reelected in 2019 and held office until 2023.